 Calling all Harry Potter fans!
 When visiting Scotland you have the chance to hop on board the Hogwarts Express (or at least view its most famous crossing).

 The Hogwarts Express is actually a famous steam-train known as the Jacobite, which moves along a scenic track passing through the countryside.
 The train passes over the picturesque Glenfinnan Viaduct – an iconic location used in the Harry Potter movies.
 This popular spot in the West Highlands is a fun pit-stop when exploring the region.
 Find out more about this magical place here.

 14. Loch Ness

 How do you fancy your chances of spotting the world-famous Loch Ness Monster?
 Jump aboard a cruise through the Loch Ness, marvel at the stark black waters and vast expanse of the loch – which spans 37km (23 miles) and is over 200 metres deep.

 You can travel from the city of Inverness but many opt to spend a night or two near the iconic loch.
 You can stay in the waterfront village of Drumnadrochit and learn all about the mythology of Nessie.

-Another port-side city offering up fresh seafood, tasty whisky, historic sights and charming village vibes; Oban is a must-visit when in Scotland.
+Another port-side Scottish city is Oban, offering fresh seafood, tasty whisky, golf clubs, historic sights and charming village vibes.

 Check out the beautiful harbour, shop in local boutiques and sample whisky in the Oban Distillery.
 History buffs should see sights like the 13th century Dunstaffnage Castle and Chapel, Dunollie Museum and McCaig’s Tower, which shows off incredible views of the town.